 Once you’re sure you’ve been thorough, and you’re ready to make an offer, here’s how to do it:

-Negotiating the Price & Initial Offer
+Calculate the Price for Your Offer

 Remember: All the prices you see advertised have one thing in common: so far, no-one has agreed to pay that price.
 Don’t believe agents when they say that other people have been interested at high prices.

-If the seller won’t accept the m2 price you think it’s actually worth, then you can wait and keep looking.
-If it’s overpriced, chances are good that it won’t sell and eventually they will lower the price or come back to you and accept your offer.
+Note: If the seller won’t accept the m² price you think it’s actually worth, then you can wait and keep looking.
+If it’s overpriced, chances are good that it won’t sell — and eventually they will lower the price or come back to you and accept your offer.